aryan-goyal/Android-Apps/README.md

 # Android-Apps
 This repository contains various apps that I have namde over the years.

-The first app was a simple score keepr applicastion for basketabll.
+CourtCounter a simple score keepr application for basketabll.

-The second is a application for managaing coffee requests for a barista.
+JustJava is a application for managaing coffee requests for a barista.